KxSystems/docs/docs/wp/intraday-writedown/index.md

 Each partition in our intraday writedown directory will store data for a single sym and the partition value will be the enumerated integer value for that sym.
 If, for example, in your HDB’s symfile the enumerated value of `` `eurusd`` is 223, then during the day EURUSD updates that are being written to disk will be appended to the relevant table in the 223 int partition.
 These entries will be sorted by time as they are being appended and so will have a `s` attribute on time in the temporary directory.

 The advantage of of this method is that the data in the temporary directory can be queried much more efficiently as it is essentially partitioned by sym and sorted by time.
 The second processing time-saving is seen at EOD: no sort is required since the data is already divided by sym.
 Therefore, adding to the HDB reduces from an append-and-sort to a simple append.

-This solution, of course, comes with its own drawbacks, namely added complexity in maintaining the data in the RDB and in creating the HDB partition.
-Also, querying the data will be much more complicated as result of the data being stored in a different format in memory and in the temporary directory.
-However, depending on the use case, the benefits may outweigh the drawbacks.

 The solution begins by setting the following in the RDB.